jonbrouse/docker-ice/README.md

     # Your AWS account number.
 You can also replace "production" with your own identifier
     ice.account.production=

+## Docker Compose

-When you have completed the previous steps just issue `docker-compose up`
+ - When you have completed the previous steps, issue `docker-compose up` This will start the containers in the forground so you can see if there are any errors.
+ - Once everything looks good and you can access the UI from `docker-compose up -d` to run the containers in the background.

 ----------